30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 Your accomplishments and justification (s) for receiving a raise

 The letter should provide information to back up the reason(s) for requesting the salary raise.
-You can prove you deserve the raise by listing accomplishments you have had in that position.
+You can prove you deserve the raise by listing the accomplishments you have had in that position.
 The use of quantitative and qualitative information is recommended.
 Accomplishments are an excellent opportunity to show the value you bring to the company.

 Awards and accolades